dbankier/nano/README.md

 #Nano Titanium

-A simple data-binding library for Appcelerator's Alloy framework for Titanium.
+A simple two-way data-binding library for Appcelerator's Alloy framework for Titanium.

 ##Install